josephnwachukwu/Re-Start_React_Starter/README.md

 This article gives a good explanation of how to incorporate SVGs into your code and it's what we followed. https://diessi.ca/blog/svg-images-as-react-components-with-webpack/

+### node version
+Node 6.9.1 is enforced because it is needed to run babel-loader and its related modules properly

 ### Unit testing resources

 #### Mocha - unit test runner